Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 		use installation overview from http://doc.ece.uci.edu/~mlai/notes/stlport_in_vc.html
 		( the BAT vcvars32.bat is not located at C:\\Program Files\Microsoft Visual Studio\VC98 but in C:\\Program Files\\Microsoft Visual Studio\\VC98\\Bin )
 -# look at STLport own documentation from local installation file://C:/STLport/doc/install.html and file://C:/STLport/doc/select_io.html for further information
--# make shure that you adopt the feature setup files to reflect a differing path to your STLport installation ( C:\\STLport is default setting )
+-# make shure that you adapt the feature setup files to reflect a differing path to your STLport installation ( C:\\STLport is default setting )